TheRealMoeid/media-download-telegram-bot/README.md

 987654321 -> en
 ```

-The persistence implementation should be isolated behind `language_service.py`.

-This allows the project to start with simple storage and later migrate to a proper database without rewriting the Telegram UI or business logic.
+Phase 1 stores this in **SQLite**.
+The persistence implementation stays isolated behind `language_service.py`, so the project can later migrate to a different database without rewriting the Telegram UI or business logic.

 ---